jiamun0226/FYP_Speech-Processing/README.md

   3. Use this command to run the program: $ ./fypsh

 If you are using other robot, please follow these steps:
-  1. Create a package, can follow the tutorials: http://wiki.ros.org/ROS/Tutorials/CreatingPackage
+  1. Create a package, can follow the tutorials: http://wiki.ros.org/ROS/Tutorials/CreatingPackage *name the package as "fyp", so that you no need to change the path*
   2. Download all files into the package folder except for "Student_Staff Classification.ipynb" & "student_staff.csv"
   3. Intall requirement.txt: $ pip install -r requirements.txt
   4. Ensure that all the files in the package folder are executable $ chmod +x <filename>.py
-  5.
+  5. In first terminal, run: $ roscore
+  6. In another new termial, go to the directory that contain the fyp.sh file: $ roscd fyp
+  7. Use this command to run the program: $ ./fypsh